Skip to Content

 Health

-The final reason to make your own chile verde salsa is health.
+The final reason to make homemade chile verde salsa is the health pros and cons.
 Store-bought products often have chemical additives or added sugar/ sodium.

 As with the taste, when you make this at home, you can more easily add or take out certain ingredients that don’t fit with your specific diet.